La Gran Sangre

 La Gran Sangre ("The Great Blood") is a Peruvian action adventure television series about a fictional group of social outcasts who work as soldiers of fortune in the city of Lima, Peru.

-Despite being thought of as mercenaries, the trio always act on the side of the good guys and help those who are in need.
-The series innovative visual style inspired by comic books consists on a combination of live action scenes and short animated sequences (creators have stated Frank Miller's Sin City graphic novels and Quentin Tarantino movies as influences).
+Despite being thought of as mercenaries, the trio always acts on the side of the good guys and help those who are in need.
+The series' innovative visual style inspired by comic books consists on a combination of live action scenes and short animated sequences (creators have stated Frank Miller's Sin City graphic novels and Quentin Tarantino movies as influences).
 This, along with an action-packed plot and appealing characters turned it into a big success all over the country.

 The show ran for four seasons on Frecuencia Latina Peruvian television network.
 Additionally, in August 2007 opened the first movie in this series.

 Origins

 While shooting a car chase scene for the mini-series "Lobos de Mar" Jorge Carmona and Aldo Miyashiro thought about making their next project about a group of urban heroes.
 Ivan Lozano, the art director developed the character design using animation giving the creative duo the idea of combining live action with animation and comic book language.